ibm-js/deliteful/docs/list/List.md

       { label: "China", sales: 500, profit: 40, region: "Asia" },
       { label: "Japan", sales: 900, profit: 100, region: "Asia" }
   ]});
-  // A categorized list that uses the default renderer to render items
+  // A list of categorized items from dataStore, that uses the default item renderer,
-  // from dataStore, mapping  the sales property of items to righttext,
+  // mapping the sales property of items to righttext and using the region property
-  // and using the region property as the item category. var list = new List({store: dataStore, righttextAttr: "sales", categoryAttr: "region"});
+  // as the item category.
+  var list = new List({store: dataStore, righttextAttr: "sales", categoryAttr: "region"});
   list.style.height = "100%";
   list.placeAt(document.body);